Benn’s overtime goal gives Stars 4-3 win over Hurricanes

 DALLAS (AP) — Jamie Benn scored the overtime winner for the second straight game and assisted on Dallas’ three regulation goals as the Stars beat the Carolina Hurricanes 4-3 on Monday night.

-Benn scored on a pass from Jason Robertson at 2:44 of overtime.
-He scored 32 seconds into overtime Saturday to beat Detroit 2-1.
+Benn scored on a pass from Jason Robertson at 2:44 of overtime after Robertson took the puck from Vincent Trocheck along the boards in the Dallas zone.

+Benn scored 32 seconds into overtime Saturday to beat Detroit 2-1.
+The Stars won their first overtime game of the season on Jan.
+26, then dropped six straight before Saturday’s win.

+“It’s definitely nice when they go in,” Benn said.
+“We all know it was a little bit of a struggle to start there and all year.”

+“That’s one hell of a hockey game he played tonight,” Dallas coach Rick Bowness said of Benn.
+“I think he loves these situations where he can put the team on his back and say, ‘Let’s go.’ ”

-Joe Pavelski, Jason Dickinson and Denis Gurianov also scored for the Stars, who have earned points in 10 of their last 11 games (8-1-2).
+Joe Pavelski, Jason Dickinson and Denis Gurianov also scored for the Stars, who have earned points in 10 of their last 11 games (8-1-2) and remain two points behind Nashville for the last playoff spot in the Central Division with eight games to play.
 Jake Oettinger made 29 saves.

-Max McCormick, Jaccob Slavin and Jani Hakanpaa scored for the Hurricanes, who clinched a playoff berth with the point.
+Max McCormick, Jaccob Slavin and Jani Hakanpaa scored for the Hurricanes, who lost in overtime for the second straight game but clinched their third straight playoff berth with the point.
 James Reimer stopped 27 shots in his second appearance since April 1.

+“We have eight games to go and we’re in the playoffs?
+That’s pretty impressive,” coach Rod Brind’Amour said.
+“I know we lost the game in overtime — we lost the talent show part, you don’t want to lose that — but we dug in and got us a point, got us in.”

-The teams will complete a back-to-back at American Airlines Center on Tuesday.
+The teams will complete a back-to-back at American Airlines Center on Tuesday in Dallas’ final home game of the season.

 Pavelski scored his NHL-high 12th power-play goal at 1:19, banking in a shot off Hakanpaa after Hakanpaa and Dallas’ Jason Robertson collided and Robertson landed on Reimer.